erhant/mddp-2018winter/README.md

 There are 3 boxes in a defined area and they have to be placed onto a shelf when given the command.
 Robot should treat each box uniquely and be able to carry them and place it on the shelf.

 Team:
-Aslıhan Ilgaz
+Aslıhan Ilgaz,
-Cüneyd Malkoç
+Cüneyd Malkoç,
-Erhan Tezcan
+Erhan Tezcan,
-Esin Gedik
+Esin Gedik,
-Melis Uysal
+Melis Uysal,
-Mertcan Bozkurt
+Mertcan Bozkurt,
 Rasim Uğur